osamja/my-personal-website/info.md

     `node_modules/nodemon/bin/nodemon.js server.js`

 ### Sprint Backlog
- - Create a movies watched in 2019 page similar to books
- - Populate the travel page
- - Create a movies watched in 2019 page similar to books (2pts)
- - Populate the travel page (2pts)
- - Change font for Gallery grid item image text (1 pt)
     - Introduce a file for constant variables.
 (3 pts)
         - Ideally static files can be more easily hosted on a dedicated server in the future.
     - Upload CS 184 Project writeups to Academic page (2 pts)

 ### Product Backlog
+ - Create text component.
+Upload markdown file in folder <year><month><date>.
  - Get basic site analytics setup to monitor traffic
  - Create a text component, when a gallery grid item is clicked
  - Spike how SASS works with create-react-app build setup